syncfusion-content/ej2-common-docs/ej2-javascript/js/getting-started/nuejs.md

 ## Include Syncfusion Javascript Components

-In your NueJS project, components are defined in the `./src/components.nue` file.
+1. In your NueJS project, components are defined in the `./src/components.nue` file.
 To include Syncfusion javascript components, create a component in this file using the `@name` attribute.
 In the example below, we demonstrate how to include the Syncfusion Javascript Grid component with the component name "ejs-grids".

 {% tabs %}
-{% highlight ts tabtitle="./src/components.nue" %}
+{% highlight html tabtitle="./src/components.nue" %}

 <div @name="ejs-grids">
     <div id="Grid"></div>